inktivate/backend-sqlalchemy-introduction/README.md

 we are not avoiding SQL.
-To use ORMs such as SQLAlchemy effectively, it is necessary to understand relational data modeling and SQL, but learning an ORM is an alternate if not gentler approach to learning relational data management than SQL itself for reasons that are hopefully evident in the following example.
+To use ORMs such as SQLAlchemy effectively, it is necessary to understand relational data modeling and SQL, but learning an ORM is an alternate if not gentler approach to learning relational data management than SQL itself for reasons that will hopefully become clearer in the following example.

 ## Example